EntelectChallenge/2020-Overdrive/README.md

 The game engine has been made available to the community for peer review and bug fixes, so if you find any bugs or have any concerns, please [e-mail us](mailto:challenge@entelect.co.za) or discuss it with us on the [Challenge forum](http://forum.entelect.co.za/), alternatively submit a pull request on Github and we will review it.

 ## Starter Pack
 The starter pack will provide you with everything that you'll need to run your first bot and compete in this year's challenge.
-To get the starter pack, simply download the latest release found [here](https://github.com/EntelectChallenge/2019-Worms/releases/latest).
+To get the starter pack, simply download the latest release found [here](https://github.com/EntelectChallenge/2020-Overdrive/releases/latest).

-A more in-depth explaination of the concepts below can be found [here](./game-runner/README.md).
+A more in-depth explanation of the concepts below can be found [here](./game-runner/README.md).

 Before you run your first match you need ensure your environment is correct.
 The game-runner was built in Java, therefore, please ensure you have [Java installed](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 By default, the starter-pack runs Javascript bots, please make sure you have [Nodejs installed](https://nodejs.org/en/download/).